ianduke25/Federal-Prison-Population-Scraping/README.md

 - Datetime of Data

 ## Historical Data
 Data has been intermittently collected since September 27, 2023.
-For access to archived data, please contact Ian Duke.
+For access to archived data, please email Ian Duke directly.
 Include in your request a brief description of the intended use of the data.

 ## Disclaimer
 This script is intended for educational and research purposes only.
 Users are responsible for ensuring compliance with any terms of service or usage policies of the websites being scraped.